iref-use/ps4-remote-pkg-sender/README.md

 ## Support
 If you want to Support me and my development, you can do this here.
-That high quality application development is done in my free time and takes much efford.
+That high quality application development is done in my free time and takes much effort.
 There are so many nice features that are on my todo (black)-list that are not done yet.
-I'd like to invest more time into this tool and provide you one of the best Tools ever.
+I'd like to invest more time into this Tool and provide you one of the best Tools ever.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M082WK8)

 ## Disclaimer
 This tool is a Proof of Concept (PoC) on my skills and also part of educational process.
 The PS4 name and PS Logo are trademarks of their respective owners.
 Exclusive approval request to Sony has been made.
-Until then the fair-use rule come into effect.
+Until then the fair-use rule comes into effect.
 If there is any law issue, please report that to me directly, I will take immediately action.

+Made with passion and love.  :heart: